microsoft/connected-fleet-refarch/docs/GettingStarted.md

 export tpeventhubname=$(az eventhubs namespace list --resource-group ${RG_TELEMETRYPLATFORM} --query "[].name" --output tsv)
 ```

 - Execute the main.bicep refering to your resource group and using the event hub namespace from the telemetry platform as an argument.
+This step will take around 15 minutes to provision all necessary resources.

 ``` bash
 az deployment group create --resource-group ${RG_FLEETINTEGRATION} --template-file ./main.bicep --parameters evhnsTelemetryPlatformNamespaceName=${tpeventhubname}